 The results from spending a few extra minutes of loving care is a chunky cookie that your friends and family will absolutely rave over.

-Let’s take a moment to ponder some advice words from the king of cookies himself, the Cookie Monster:
+Let’s take a moment to ponder some advice words from the king of chunky dark chocolate coconut oat cookies himself, the Cookie Monster:

-“Today I will live in the moment, unless it’s unpleasant, in which case I will eat a cookie.”
+“Today I will live at the moment, unless it’s unpleasant, in which case I will eat a cookie.”

 I don’t think I’ve ever heard wiser words in my life.